-After maps are submitted, the City’s demographic consultants generate the population and other demographic details for your proposed map.
+After maps were submitted, the City’s demographic consultants generated the population and other demographic details for your proposed map.
 All submitted maps are posted to the Draft Maps page.

 The period of map submission has ended, but interested residents may still access the map creation tools below.

 Draw your proposed map on any city map, or click here to use the PDF map developed for this project.
 Instructions, including how to submit your proposed map of districts, are on the one page PDF file.

 Additional Demographic Data

 - Latino percentage of total Citizens of Voting Age Population (CVAP) (data available by Census Block)

 Microsoft Excel Supplement

 Are you familiar with the basic functions of Microsoft Excel?
 Then you can let Excel do the total population and demographic math for you.
 First, download and save the Excel file to your computer.
 Then use the Excel file and the Map of Population Unit ID numbers (either the PDF map or the online interactive map) to assign the Population Units to your desired districts.
 Excel will provide the resulting demographics for each district.